WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 These fields have not been standardized before, but we do have the opportunity to make these improvements while moving to a new major version number.
 If it interests you, please give any feedback you might have.
 It may be advisable to implement this features in the future to minimize the scope of work and breaking changes for V3.

+Note: While these changes were identified as needed changes early on, there may still be other breaking changes that are made known during the development of Blockcerts V3.

 ## Summary

-The current Blockcerts v2 standard and the Verifiable Credentials standard has a lot of similarities that easily map to each other in many ways.
+The current Blockcerts V2 standard and the Verifiable Credentials standard has a lot of similarities that easily map to each other in many ways.
 Blockcerts can achieve much of the same functionality and more by utilizing the Verifiable Credential and Decentralized Identifiers standard.
 There are many options for how to map specific properties, but in the end Blockchain Proofs, Issuer Profiles/Identities, Recipient Ownership, and the aspects of life-long credentials are better supported/standardized, giving options for doing so in a more decentralized way.
 From here, we incredibly value community feedback and support.
-Based on the decisions preferred by the community, we can work on an official specification for Blockcerts V3.
+Based on the conversations and decisions preferred by the community, we can work on an official specification for Blockcerts V3.